Luligu/matterbridge-hass/README.md

 Features:

+- the plugin can run with Matterbridge running in the Matterbridge Official Add-on or outside Home Assistant.
+- the connection with Home Assistant is made throught WebSocket: so Matterbridge can be also in another network if Home Assistant is available.

 Supported devices:

-- switch
+- switch (with state on/off)
-- light
+- light (with state on/off and attributes brightness/color_mode/color_temp/hs_color/xy_color)
-- lock
+- lock (with state locked/locking/unlocking/unlocked)
+- fan (with state on/off and attributes percentage/preset_mode)

 ## Prerequisites